-Similar with any type of encroachment bond, it provides a legal contingency that the City of Union is compensated for any damages done or inconvenience caused on public property (roadways) by the applicant.
+Similar to any type of encroachment bond, it provides a legal contingency that the City of Union is compensated for any damages done or inconvenience caused on public property (roadways) by the applicant.

 By purchasing and filing for an encroachment bond with the City of Union, you can activate your business license.
 The agreement under the bond ensures that the public is compensated by the business owner or applicant.
 It is a form of financial assurance that altered public property is returned to its original condition.

 The bond must be issued by a surety bond provider certified by the County of Tulare.
 The parties in the agreement are the Principal (business or permit applicant), Obligee (Union City), and Surety/Bond Company or Obligor (surety bond provider or insurance).